 1. Make it personal

 Rather than having a picture of your product, have someone physically using the product.
 If it’s clothing, someone should be wearing it.
-If it’s beauty products like face cream, someone should be shown applying it.
+Someone should be shown applying it if it’s beauty products like face cream.

 2.Use High quality images and video only